5 Things to Expect When You Go for a Fertility Evaluation

 There are fertility issues that are out of your control, such as genetics and your biology.
 If you tried to conceive for over a year, it’s recommended you have a fertility evaluation.

-If you need answers to your infertility, schedule an appointment with us today!
+If you need answers to your infertility, schedule an appointment with us today in our fertility clinic New York!

 The post 5 Things to Expect When You Go for a Fertility Evaluation appeared first on Kofinas Fertility Group.